What’s your writing schedule?

 What’s your favorite book?

-Everything my friends ever wrote, Into the Beautiful North by Luis Alberto Urrea, Euphoria by Lily King, Winter’s Bone by Daniel Woodrell, Arcadia by Lauren Groff, The Great Man by Kate Christensen and a whole bunch of other stuff I’m forgetting right now.
+Everything my friends ever wrote, Into the Beautiful North by Luis Alberto Urrea, Euphoria by Lily King, Winter’s Bone by Daniel Woodrell, The Matrix by Lauren Groff, The Great Man by Kate Christensen, 100 Essays I Don’t Have Time to Write by Sarah Ruhl, Sorrow and Bliss by Meg Mason, The Great Believers by Rebecca Makkai, Driftless by David Rhodes, We All Want Impossible Things by Catherine Newman, The Wonder Spot by Melissa Bank, Peace Like a River by Lief Enger, The All of It by Jeanette Haien and a whole bunch of other stuff I’m forgetting right now.

 What’s the best writing advice you ever got?

 Read everything you write aloud.
-(Advice given to me by an old newspaper editor who had a sign in her office with the word “whining” and a line through it.
-That’s good advice, too.)
+You’ll hear what’s not working.
+(Advice given to me by one of my old newspaper editors.
+She had a sign in her office with the word “whining” and a line through it.)

 Do you read your reviews?